Street or kerb appeal has a huge impact on how buyers and tenants see a home.

 What can I expect after improving my property’s street appeal?

 Landscaping the front of your home can lift the value of your property and help speed up a sale or lease.
-It also creates a low-maintenance look that buyers appreciate, helps your garden cope better with heat, rain and soil movement, and makes the home feel welcoming and move-in ready.
+It also creates a low-maintenance look that buyers love, helps your garden cope better with heat, rain and soil movement, and makes the home feel welcoming and move-in ready.

 Even small changes, particularly when combined with native plants, quality mulch and clearly defined garden zones, can make your front yard feel fresh and well-cared-for.